 Die Another Day review

-Posted : 17 years, 12 months ago on 27 November 2006 05:55 (A review of Die Another Day)As the only Bond film I've actually got round to watching properly over the years (I've seen bits of Goldeneye, and played the N64 game through but never sat down to watch it properly), I can't really say this exactly gave me a good impression of the franchise.
+Posted : 18 years ago on 27 November 2006 05:55 (A review of Die Another Day)As the only Bond film I've actually got round to watching properly over the years (I've seen bits of Goldeneye, and played the N64 game through but never sat down to watch it properly), I can't really say this exactly gave me a good impression of the franchise.
 While Brosnan, Dench and Cleese play their characters reasonably well, the rest of the cast are generally poor, and no-one's helped by the cringeworthy dialogue.
 The plot, meanwhile is pretty damn forgettable too: two weeks after last seeing it, I can't actually remember the slightest detail of what happened except for the general boredom by it all.

 0 comments, Reply to this entry